textpattern/textpattern-toolbelt/README.md

 ### Step 1: Create release branch based on feature branch

-Navigate to the branch from which you wish to make a release, and create a `release-x.y.z` branch for the new version:
+Navigate to the branch from which to prepare a release, and create a `release-x.y.z` branch for the new version:

 ```bash
 git checkout dev